 It can keep the cold out.
 Asbestos was also great at soundproofing.
 Moreover, it is fireproof.
 People loved the wonder material that is asbestos – that is until scientists discovered that it deteriorates after several years.
 Once it does, it releases very fine asbestos fibers in the air.

 When inhaled, these tiny fibers can cause all sorts of respiratory ailments that can also lead to cancer, causing the need for the best asbestos respirator.
-When the medical professionals found out about this, they lobbied to outlaw the use of the stuff.
+When the medical professionals found out about this, they lobbied to outlaw the use of the stuff

-If you suspect that there is asbestos in your home and you think that you can do the remediation by yourself and a couple of your buddies, it is best to equip yourselves with the best personal safety equipment to keep yourselves safe during the duration of the project.
+If you suspect that there is asbestos in your home and you think that you can do the remediation by yourself and a couple of your buddies, it is best to equip yourselves with personal safety equipment to keep yourselves safe during the duration of the project.

 The most important piece of kit you need to invest in is an effective asbestos respirator.
 Some incredible choices include: